 - I thought my feet were going to give up the ghost in the last kilometre before the Loch Ness marathon finish line in Inverness — only the inspiration of my brand new grandson Madden and the memory of my little brother Jonathan got me through it.

 - Prague’s cobblestoned marathon is ankle murder but I was with a team of 17 incredibly motivating Maltese runners from the Mellieħa Athletic Club.

 - The heat and smog of Marrakech is choking, unadulterated running torture but I was running with an Italian chick who just kept pushing.

 It wasn’t the medals, certificates or scenery that kept me going or made a whit of difference in my life — it was the incredibly inspiring people I met trekking, running, stretching, standing on my head and travelling.
-That, and what John Muir says about wandering in the quote above is why I have no choice but to teach yoga.
+That, and what John Muir says about wandering in the quote above is why I had no choice but to teach yoga.

 About my ego

 I’d actually rather you didn’t know most of all that about me.
-The reason I spent a couple of days hacking at the words on this page until they became what I hope is a humble balance of my failures (real or perceived) and successes, is to hopefully make starting a yoga practise a little less intimidating for you.
+The reason I spent a couple of days hacking at the words on this page until they became what I hope is a humble balance of my failures (real or perceived) and successes, is to hopefully make starting a yoga practice a little less intimidating for you.